-Two homies, Smokey &Craig, smoke up a dope dealer's weed and try to figure a way to get the $200 they owe the dope dealer by 10:00pm that night.
-In that time they smoke weed, get jacked, and they get shot at in a drive-by.
+Two homies, Smokey and Craig, smoke a dope dealer's weed and try to figure a way to get the $200 they owe to the dealer by 10 p.m. that same night.
+In that time, they smoke more weed and get jacked and shot at in a drive-by.

 Craig and Day Day have finally moved out of their parents houses and into their own crib.
 The cousins work nights at a local mall as security guards.
 When their house is robbed on Christmas...
 See full summary »

 "Don't Be a Menace to South Central While Drinking your Juice in the Hood" is a parody of several U.S. films about being in the 'Hood', for instance "Boyz n the Hood", "South Central", "...
 See full summary »

 Story of a promising high school basketball star and his relationships with two brothers, one a drug dealer and the other a former basketball star fallen on hard times and now employed as a security guard.

 Craig and Smokey are two guys in Los Angeles hanging out on their porch on a Friday afternoon, smoking and looking for something to do.
 Encounters with neighbors and other friends over the course of the day and night, and their ensuing antics, make up the rest of the movie.
 Written by

 The line "Bye Felicia" is also used in Straight Outta Compton by Ice Cube's son O'Shea Jackson, Jr., who portrays Ice Cube.
 That film, as well as this film, was also directed by F. Gary Gray.
 See more »

 When Craig slams the door after his mother won't loan him the money, the set wall visibly shakes.
 See more »

 Every time I come in the kitchen, you in the kitchen.
 In the goddamn refrigerator.
 Eatin' up all the food.
 All the chitlins...
 All the pigs' feet...
 All the collard greens...
 All the hog maws.
 I wanna eat them chitlins...
 I like pigs' feet.